Pietersielie/SpaghettiBeltTools/README.md

   - Reverse select (by default, right mouse) to downgrade belts of the same tier connected to the selected belt.
   - Alternate reverse select (by default, Shift+right mouse) to downgrade all belts connected to the selected belt, regardless of tier.

+## User settings
+There are a few user settings available (under the per player tab of mod settings).
+  - You can select whether or not splitters will be included when upgrading connected belts of the same tier.
+Note that selecting a splitter will upgrade it, and its connected belts, regardless.
+  - You can select whether or not belts that are marked for upgrade are considered to be of the tier they will be upgraded to, or the tier that they are.
+This only has an effect when selecting belts of the same tier.
+  - You can select whether or not upstream sideloading belts (i.e., where more than one belt enters another belt) are considered connected or not.
+Note that downstream sideloading belts are always included.
+I can make this optional if the demand is there.

 # Credits
 Some credit has to be given to the good folk of Bagelville for helping test the mod, suggesting functionality, as well as providing the idea in the first place.
 A full credit log is available on the relevant thread for the mod on the discord server.